martimy/clab_yang/README.md

 ## How to Navigate and Use This Repo

-1. Start with the tutorial: Your main guide is the tutorial in [docs/tutorial.md].
+1. Start with the tutorial: Your main guide is the [tutorial](docs/tutorial.md).
 It will walk you through the entire process.
 2. Meet the prerequisites: Ensure you have a Linux machine with Docker, Containerlab, and gNMIc installed, as noted below.
 3. Clone and launch: Clone the repository and use the `lab1.clab.yaml` file with `containerlab deploy` to spin up the virtual network.
 4. Follow the steps: The tutorial will guide you to run gNMIc commands to configure the routers using YANG models.